morfien101/telegraf-output-kinesis/README.md

 The streamname is used by the plugin to ensure that data is sent to the correct Kinesis stream.
 It is important to note that the stream *MUST* be pre-configured for this plugin to function correctly.
 If the stream does not exist the plugin will result in telegraf exiting with an exit code of 1.

-### partitionkey [DEPRECATED]

-This is used to group data within a stream.
-Currently this plugin only supports a single partitionkey.
-Manually configuring different hosts, or groups of hosts with manually selected partitionkeys might be a workable solution to scale out.

-### use_random_partitionkey [DEPRECATED]

-When true a random UUID will be generated and used as the partitionkey when sending data to Kinesis.
-This allows data to evenly spread across multiple shards in the stream.
-Due to using a random paritionKey there can be no guarantee of ordering when consuming the data off the shards.
-If true then the partitionkey option will be ignored.

 ### partition